3 Types of Rubber Molding Processes: Injection Molding, Compression, Transfer

 3. Material Utilization: Injection molding minimizes material waste by precisely controlling the amount of rubber injected into the mold cavity.
 This results in higher material utilization rates compared to other molding processes, reducing material costs and environmental impact.

 4. Consistency and Quality: Injection molding provides excellent repeatability and consistency in part dimensions and properties.
-This ensures uniformity in product quality, reducing variability and the likelihood of defects.
+This ensures uniformity in product quality, reducing variability and the likelihood of injection molding defects.

 5. Versatility: Injection molding can be used to manufacture a wide range of rubber parts, from small components to large, complex assemblies.
 It is suitable for various elastomers, including natural rubber, silicone, EPDM, and fluoroelastomers, making it a versatile manufacturing solution.